Not All Cell Tower Leases Are Equal & Neither Are Experts In The Cell Tower Lease Consulting Field

-Back in 2010 we told the Newark Star ledger and others that 100,000 new cell towers would be needed in the next decade to support increased demand for coverage and capacity, and people laughed at us.
+Back in 2010, we told the Newark Star-Ledger and others that 100,000 new cell towers would be needed in the next decade to support increased demand for coverage and capacity, and people laughed at us.
 History has proven us correct.

-To be clear, even wireless industry executives have no idea of exactly how many new 5G cell sites will be needed to support the next generation wireless network.
-Hundreds of thousands of 5G nodes and small cells will need to added in addition to the three hundred thousand plus cell sites in the United States.
+To be clear, even wireless industry executives have no idea of exactly how many new 5G cell sites will be needed to support the next-generation wireless network.
+Hundreds of thousands of 5G nodes and small cells will need to be added in addition to the three hundred thousand plus cell sites in the United States.
 One thing is for certain, people aren’t getting rid of their cell phone devices anytime soon.
 Cell towers aren’t going anywhere either.

 Tower management firms and wireless carriers will need to sign a plethora of new cell site and cell tower leases over the next decade and lock in lease extensions on existing cell tower locations.
 While many of the 5G or small cell sites being deployed will be installed on public right of rays (ROWS) where the carrier may negotiate one master lease agreement (MLA) with a city or county agency at a bargain basement price, an opportunity still exists for land owners in rural areas and for building owners in cities and suburbs to generate cell site income.